myarotskaya/architecture-center/docs/data/technology-choices/oltp-data-stores.md

 ## Key selection criteria

 The following table summarize the key differences in capabilities between each option.
-For the OLTP scenarios, begin choosing the appropriate database for your needs by answering these questions:
+For OLTP scenarios, begin choosing the appropriate database for your needs by answering these questions:

 - Do you want a managed service rather than managing your own servers?
     - Managed services remove the operational overhead required by virtual machines, such as patching, configuring high availability, and applying the security best practices associated with managing a server.
 However, if you do need to use a VM-based solution, consider using one of the database images on [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/) and use automated patching and backup on your provisioned VMs to reduce the administrative burdon.
 Otherwise, narrow your options to those that are managed services.